BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/4-SIMPLEX-EXPRESSIONS.md

 ## Variable Substitution and Partially-Applied Expressions

-Simplex expressions support scoped variable substitution.
+Envelope expressions support scoped variable substitution.

 Subjects that are CBOR unsigned integers or CBOR strings and tagged `placeholder` (`$`) identify the targets of subtitutions.